-In the window that pops up, select the .elf file (which is the executable generated by SDK) instead of bootloop (please image above).
-Click “Program” button to complete configuring FPGA and loading the elf file.
-For bigger programs that does not fit inside FPGA Block RAM, you will need to select bootloop instead.
+In the window that pops up, select the .elf file (which is the executable generated by SDK) instead of boot loop (please image above).
+Click the “Program” button to complete configuring FPGA and loading the elf file.
+For bigger programs that do not fit inside FPGA Block RAM, you will need to select boot loop instead.

 Option 2 – Generate a bin file and download to SPI flash using Saturn Configuration Utility

 If you don’t have a Xilinx Platform Cable you can use freely downloadable Saturn Configuration Utility (available for download from Saturn product page) instead of buying one.
-For those who wants to take that route, here is the steps to follow.
+For those who want to take that route, here are the steps to follow.

 The idea is to use Xilinx data2mem tool to merge the FPGA bit file generated by XPS for Microblaze system and the executable generated by SDK.
 But before we can do that, we will need to change the startup clock settings in the XPS project rebuild (you may do this step right before generating bit file to avoid building the XPS project two times).